Magnic0/Magnic0/README.md

 My name is Nicolas Oliveira, also known as ✨Magnico✨!
 I am a brazilian 3D Artist that have decided to learn about programming, so now I'm studying Web Development with HTML, CSS and JavaScript.

-- 🔭 I’m currently working on **trying to get a job**
+- 🔭 Working on developing my skills at a Front-end developer

-- 🌱 I’m currently learning HTML, CSS, TypeScript, SEO and React
+- 🌱 Learning HTML, CSS and JavaScript

-- 📫 You can contact me with the email: nicolsoliverg@gmail.com
+- 📫 You can contact me by sending an email to: nicolsoliverg@gmail.com

 - 😄 Pronouns: He/His

 - 🎨 You can find my art on my [Artstation profile](https://www.artstation.com/magnico/), as well as my [Instagram](https://www.instagram.com/magnic0/) for some ongoing projects.

-- ⚡ Fun fact: I love video games, so I'm probably going to code some games anytime.
+- ⚡ Fun fact: I love video games, so I'm probably going to code some anytime.

 # 📚Here's my coding study progress: